 The 2A3 does not drive the loudspeaker at all; instead, it drives the cascoded MOSFETs.
 The output transformer primary will see a +/-170V peak voltage swing.
 If all of this voltage swing could be delivered to an 8-ohm load, we would 1,800W of power.
 If only one tenth appeared across the 8-ohm load, due to a 10:1 winding ratio, then the power output would be 18W and the reflected primary impedance would be 10² against 8, or 800 ohms.
 Since we know the peak voltage swing, we can fid the minimum idle current fort the MOSFET stage; i.e. 170V/800-ohms which equals 212.5mA.

 A little Super-Triode History

-My first thought was that capacitor coupling between triode and MOSFET would be needed, as would a DC servo.
-But the more I thought about it, I realized that the DC coupling was possible and that the triode could perform its own DC servo function.
+My first thought was that capacitor coupling between the triode's plate and MOSFET's drain would be needed, as would be capacitor coupling between the triode's cathode and the MOSFET's gate, which would include a DC servo.
+But the more I thought about it, I realized that the DC coupling throughout was possible and that the triode could perform its own DC servo function.